 I finished the Easter Egg placemats last weekend and I LOVE how they turned out.
 They were fairly easy to make so I’m sharing the patterns I used and a quick tutorial.
-There are so many different ways you could decorate these.
+There are so many different ways you could decorate these, and so many ways you could use them as part of your Easter decorations.
 If you’re looking for inspiration, kids’ coloring pages are a great place to start.

-To make four placemats like the ones pictured above you’ll need:
+To make four Easter egg placemats like the ones pictured above you’ll need:

 - The pattern for the basic egg shape (download here)